Department Facilities

 The Classroom Computer Lab

-The Classroom Computer Lab, located in UAC 440, is a large classroom for teaching statistical analysis and research methods using actual software used in psychological research.
+The Classroom Computer Lab, located in THH 440, is a large classroom for teaching statistical analysis and research methods using actual software used in psychological research.
 The lab contains 33 Windows-based workstations with Microsoft Office, SPSS Statistical Software, and a classroom projection system.
 This lab is only open to scheduled classes.

-The Data Entry Lab, located in the UAC 225, has seven Windows-based computers available for graduate students and other research assistants to enter and manage data collected from experiments.
+The Data Entry Lab, located in the THH 225, has seven Windows-based computers available for graduate students and other research assistants to enter and manage data collected from experiments.
 These machines are equipped with Microsoft Office, SPSS Statistical software, and specialized research software.
 This room is access controlled by a key card.

 Faculty Lab and Research Websites